-- A1. the principles underlying the analysis and description of language in Applied Linguistics; - A2. current theories of language learning, language in use, and language education; - A3. a comparative perspective on language education policy and practice; - A4. how to challenge professional practice, and undertake improvement-oriented enquiry and innovation; - A5. how to undertake Applied Linguistics research to inform on language teaching questions and issues.
+- A1. a comparative perspective on language education policy and practice; - A2. how to challenge professional practice, and undertake improvement-oriented enquiry and innovation; - A3. how to undertake Applied Linguistics research to inform on language teaching questions and issues; - A4. different approaches to the empirical analysis of learner language; - A5. key theoretical constructs in language learning theory; - A6. a chosen research topic in applied linguistics and its associated theoretical, scholarly and policy debates; - A7. research design and research techniques in applied linguistics.